 Children who grow up with insensitive and emotionally unavailable adults may develop an avoidant attachment style.
 It’s because they grow up being discouraged when they express distress like crying and are not soothed or not responded to when being hurt or when in distress.

 The Effect: Kids who grow up developing an avoidant attachment style will most likely have an avoidant attachment style as adults.
 The person may be avoidant-dismissing.
 People who have this type of attachment style will see intimacy as dangerous and would perceive other people as unreliable.

 The avoidant-dismissing person is uncomfortable with intimacy.
 He/she thinks that he/she doesn’t need others to be happy or complete.
-Since this person is trained not to rely on the caregiver, he/she tends to be cold in relationships.
+Consequently, since this person is trained not to rely on the caregiver, he/she tends to be cold in relationships.

 Consistency is vital especially when kids are still forming their attachment style.
 Caregivers who end up being inconsistent with their responses to children (i.e. they can be nurturing at times and insensitive in others), may raise children who are confused and insecure.
 They feel distrustful but at the same time, clingy to their parent.

 The Effect: Children who grow up with the ambivalent/anxious attachment may turn to be insecure as adults.
 They can develop this preoccupied attachment pattern.
-They depend greatly on other people, seeking for their approval although this never relieves their self-doubt.
-They can become too dependent and clingy to their partner.
+Therefore, they depend greatly on other people, seeking for their approval although this never relieves their self-doubt.
+As a result, they can become too dependent and clingy to their partner.

 When a child grows up with an abusive adult, he/she may dissociate from himself/herself as the adult/primary caregiver is the source of his/her distress and at the same time, of his/her safety.